peterkappelt/Tradfri-FHEM/README.md

 * You can now control this device:
    `set Bulb1 on` will turn the lamp on
    `set Bulb1 off` will turn the lamp off
    `set Bulb1 dimvalue x` will set the lamp's brightness, where x is between 0 and 254
+   `set Bulb1 color warm` will set the lamp to warm-white (if supported)
 * You can get additional information about controlling devices in the automatically generated FHEM HTML command reference, under TradfriDevice
 ### 3. Control a lighting group
 * Get the list of groups: `get TradfriGW groupList`.
 It will return something like that: